markocupic/gallery-creator-bundle/README.md

 Use the "galleryCreatorGenerateFrontendTemplate" hook to adapt the frontend output.

 The "galleryCreatorGenerateFrontendTemplate" hook is triggered before the gallery creator front end template is parsed.
- It passes the content element object, the template object and the album object.
+ It passes the content element object, the template object and the album object of the active album (if there is one).
  The "galleryCreatorGenerateFrontendTemplate" hook expects no return value.

 ```php